-For the years ended December 31, 2021 and 2020, the Parent Company has no variable consideration that is unconditional (i.e., only the passage of time is required before payment of the consideration is due).
+In 2021 and 2020, the Parent Company has no variable consideration that is unconditional (i.e., only the passage of time is required before payment of the consideration is due).

 Interest Income

 Interest income is recognized as it accrues using the effective interest method.